ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/style-the-app.md

 ```

 ## Putting it All Together

+**Note:** now we are finally getting to the bit where we will modify our code... 🤓

 The design team has started giving us design requirements.
 Mostly the color schemes to use for both light and dark mode, but they would also like a minor tweak to the border radius on the cards and a slightly different style on the select dropdown.